Productive Meeting Management Workshop

 Kent, London and Lincolnshire

-Productive Meeting Management involves having the skills to manage meetings effectively and thereby making them more productive and includes requiring clear communication before the meeting, during and after, to ensure that objectives are met and goals satisfied.
+Productive Meeting Management involves having the skills to manage meetings effectively and thereby making them more effective and includes clear communication before the meeting, during and after, to ensure that objectives are met and goals satisfied.

 Our research suggests that employees can spend up to 40% of their work time in meetings, which eats into their busy work schedule.
 So what if there were some smarter ways of making meeting times more productive, saving us and our businesses precious time.
 Would you like to know more?